 North Pole Double Degree is our most challenging adventure.
 It offers every element of a full-blown expedition – self-sufficiency, decision-making, team-work, ice travel – but without the urgency and anxiety.
 With three weeks on the ice, covering two degrees of latitude, you will return from the Arctic Ocean with a deep understanding of North Pole ski adventuring.

-Morning flight to Barneo Ice Camp.
+Five hour flight to Barneo Ice Camp.
 Final preparations.
-Helicopter flight to start point and begin ski expedition
+Helicopter flight to start point and begin ski expedition.

 Helicopter pick up from Pole and return to Barneo.
-Flight to Longyearbyen and transfer to hotel.
+Flight back to Khatanga and Krasnoyarsk.

-After preparations and some local training we fly 2.5 hours by Antonov-74 aircraft to Barneo Ice Camp.
+After preparations and some local training in Khatanga we fly 5 hours by Antonov-74 aircraft to Barneo Ice Camp.
 After collecting stove fuel we board the Mi-8 helicopter and fly south to 88 degrees north, over 200km from the North Pole.
 Temperatures range between -20° to -35°C but comfortably so in state-of-the-art polar clothing.
 Towing our own sleds, we set off towards the North Pole, spending 3 weeks on the Arctic Ocean, living from our supplies, surviving on our wit.
 This is true Arctic Ocean expeditioning, alone against the elements, challenging the drift, overcoming the constant obstacles.

 The success of a North Pole expedition lies in the ability of a team, and its individuals, to adopt a rhythm of polar travel.
 Daily routines are established, both in and around camp, and during the hours in the harness, to ensure the expedition moves north safely, efficiently and happily.
 Each person is required to become an integral part of the team and lends a hand in every aspect of the trek, from cooking to route-finding to watching out for polar bears.